EduardStroescu/ScreenSynced-FrontEnd/README.md

 VITE_FRONTEND_URL="http://localhost:5173" for local dev - The url of where the frontend is hosted.
 VITE_BACKEND_URL="" - The url of where the backend is hosted.
 The port can be chosen through the backend's .env

-VITE_DEMO_ACC_USERNAME="" - Credentials of the account created for demo purposes VITE_DEMO_ACC_PASSWORD="" - Credentials of the account created for demo purposes
+VITE_DEMO_ACC_EMAIL="" - Credentials of the account created for demo purposes VITE_DEMO_ACC_PASSWORD="" - Credentials of the account created for demo purposes

 ```